concolorcarne/crosser/README.md

-# Crosser
+# TinyRPC

-## What is Crosser?
+## What is TinyRPC?
-Crosser is a project heavily inspired by [tRPC](https://github.com/trpc/trpc), [BlueRPC](https://github.com/blue-rpc/bluerpc) and the similar functionality in [Wails](https://github.com/wailsapp/wails).
+TinyRPC is a project heavily inspired by [tRPC](https://github.com/trpc/trpc), [BlueRPC](https://github.com/blue-rpc/bluerpc) and the similar functionality in [Wails](https://github.com/wailsapp/wails).
 It attempts to address the challenge of type safety between a Go web server, and a Typescript frontend.

 ## Aims
 - A great DX for common tasks